-We sit too much - every day.
-Whether in the office or at home, on the sofa or on the train - these days we spend an unhealthy amount of time on our feet.
-And that can have a negative effect on the entire body.
-This makes it all the more important that we regularly stretch and loosen our backs, but also our pelvis and legs.
+We sit too much – every day.
+Whether in the office or working from home, on the sofa or on the train – these days we spend an unhealthy amount of time sitting down.
+And that can have a negative impact on our entire body.
+That's why it's so important to regularly stretch and loosen our back, as well as our pelvis and legs.

-Yoga teacher Julia from Going Om has selected four positions for us, or rather for you, with which you can relax your body after a stressful day and do something good for yourself.
-Visit her website Going Om and sign up for her diverse online courses to be able to relax even better after or before work.
+yoga teacher Julia von Going Om She has selected four positions for us, or rather for you, that will help you relax your body after a long day and do something good for yourself.
+Why not check out her website?
+Website Going Om and sign up for their diverse online courses to help you relax even better before or after work.

 Position 1: Leg Extension - Supta Padangusthasana

 Lie on your back.
-Pull one leg toward your chest with your knee bent.
-Then stretch your leg up toward the sky.
+Bend one leg and pull it towards your chest.
+Then extend your leg upwards towards the sky.

-First, grab the back of your thigh with both hands.
-If possible, grab your big toe or the ball of your foot with your index finger, middle finger and thumb.
-Make sure that your pelvis stays on the ground and that both waists are the same length.
+Start by grasping the back of your thigh with both hands.
+If possible, then grasp your big toe or the ball of your foot with your index and middle fingers and thumb.
+Make sure your pelvis remains on the ground and both waists are aligned at the same length.

-Stretch out the leg that is on the floor and relax your shoulders and arms and enjoy the stretch.
-As soon as you feel like it, you can repeat the exercise with the other leg.
+Extend the leg that is lying on the floor and relax your shoulders and arms, enjoying the stretch.
+As soon as you feel ready, you can repeat the exercise with the other leg.

 Variations:

-If you are not ready yet or still need to work on your flexibility, you can use a belt to help you with this position.
-Simply stretch the belt around your foot and hold both ends in one hand.
-It is best to stretch the belt so that you feel a pleasant stretch.
-If you do not have any aids to hand, you can leave your leg bent here and simply grasp the back of your thigh with both hands.
+If you're not quite ready for this position or need to work on your flexibility, you can use a strap for support.
+Simply wrap the strap around your foot and hold each end in one hand.
+Adjust the strap until you feel a comfortable stretch.
+If you don't have a support, you can also keep your leg bent and simply grasp the back of your thigh with both hands.

-If you want to intensify the exercise a little, you can also try extending the leg you are holding to the side.
-(The legs can be straight or bent).
-To do this, place your hand on one side of your hip to ground and stabilize it - the hip should not come off the ground during the exercise.
+If you want to intensify the exercise a little more, you can also try extending the leg you're holding to the side.
+(Your legs can be straight or bent.)
+To do this, place your hand on one side of your hip to ground and stabilize it – your hip should not lift off the ground during the exercise.

-Hold your foot above you by the ball or toes, then open your leg to one side - but only so far that the opposite hip does not come off the floor and remains connected to the earth.
+Hold your foot by the ball of your foot or your toes above you, then open your leg to one side - but only so far that the opposite hip does not lift off the ground and remains connected to the earth.

 -